albertattard/spring-boot-camp/docs/02-data/06-custom-queries/04-update.md

         }
       ```

-   1. The test also verifies that the office is deleted and it is not in the table at the end of the test.
+   1. The test also verifies that the office is deleted, and it is not in the table at the end of the test.

       ```java
-          /* The office should not be in the database, as this was deleted and the update should not succeed */ final Optional<OfficeEntity> entity = repository.findById( COLOGNE.getOffice() );
+          /* The office should not be in the database, as this was deleted, and the update should not succeed */ final Optional<OfficeEntity> entity = repository.findById( COLOGNE.getOffice() );
           assertThat( entity.isEmpty() ).isTrue();
       ```